 “We believe the proposal is both necessary and reasonable,” said Board of Education President Thom Dumond.
-“For a homeowner living in a home with a taxable value of $117,500 the additional cost will be about 46¢ per day ($117,500 taxable value not assessed value x .00144 = $169.20 per year divided by 365 days a year = 46¢ per day).
-Many school district homeowners will pay less than that, he added.
+“For a homeowner living in a home with a taxable value of $235,000, the additional cost will be about 46¢ per day ($235,000/2=$117,500 (taxable value) x .00144 = 46¢ per day.
+Many school district homeowners will pay less than that,” he added.

 Dumond said that he believes the Board of Education has an obligation to take care of Hartland’s schools and to make sure that students have an instructional environment that enhances learning opportunities.
 “We are fortunate that our community values the same things,” he said.
 “I am convinced that is why people who live here have a history of supporting the schools.”

 Communicating about the bond proposal will be a primary focus during the coming months,” Hughes emphasized.
 “We want our residents to understand how a successful bond election will benefit everyone in the community now and in the future.”